topst-development/Documentation/TOPST-D3/Software/Sample_Application/GPIO.md

 **Parameters**

-n  **sig:** The signal to set the signal handler to.
+**sig:** The signal to set the signal handler to.
 It can be an implementation-defined value or one of the following values:

-l  SIGABRT
+-   SIGABRT

-l  SIGFPE
+-   SIGFPE

-l  SIGILL
+-   SIGILL

-l  SIGINT
+-   SIGINT

-l  SIGSEGV
+-   SIGSEGV

-l  SIGTERM
+-   SIGTERM

-n  **handler:** The signal handler which must be one of the following:
+**handler:** The signal handler which must be one of the following:

-l  SIG_DFL macro: The signal handler is set to default signal handler.
+-   SIG_DFL macro: The signal handler is set to default signal handler.

-l  SIG_IGN macro: The signal is ignored.
+-   SIG_IGN macro: The signal is ignored.

 **Return Value**